TiagoCastilhos/users-manager/Readme.md

 ## Commands I used to develop

-php artisan install:api
+- php artisan install:api

-php artisan migrate
+- php artisan migrate

-php artisan make:model ${name}
+- php artisan make:model ${name}

-php artisan make:seeder ${name}
+- php artisan make:seeder ${name}

-php artisan make:migration ${name}
-(If name matches the pattern: create_xxx_table, it uses snippets with the given name)
+- php artisan make:migration ${name} (If name matches the pattern: create_xxx_table, it uses snippets with the given name)

-php artisan db:seed
+- php artisan db:seed

+## Considerations

+- Project was created with laravel, [following this documentation](https://laravel.com/docs/11.x/installation#creating-an-application)
+- Eloquent ORM is used to communicate with database
+- Sanctum is used for authentication/authorization, also used middlewares to validate access
+- Authorization middleware only checks if the authenticated user is an admin
+- PostgreSQL was chosen as DB due to its simplicity to run in a container
+- Application is containerized, with simplified commands to run and delete containers
+- I decided not to use any UI library since it was a very simple application, and I didn't want to spend more time configuring a library than actually implementing it